urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 The history of **Artificial Intelligence (AI)** with the [Dartmouth Conference](https://en.wikipedia.org/wiki/Dartmouth_workshop) in the summer of 1956 as its birth is characterized by several successive hype and low phases (so-called [AI Winter](https://de.wikipedia.org/wiki/KI-Winter)).
 During the hype phases, many **new insights** were gathered by AI researchers and interesting **application areas** were explored.
 However, there were always times when the verifiable successes fell far short of the previously awakened (inflated) expectations.
 The consequence was then a decreasing interest in AI research and accompanying drastic cuts in research budgets.
 The **high media attention** in combination with often **vague and not very clear definitions** of AI can be seen as a potential reason for the often circulating inflated expectations of AI technologies.

 Due to the increase in knowledge from AI research as well as the exploration of new application areas, the technical terms and especially the AI definitions have been subject to constant change over the past decades.
-In the currently published standard [ISO/IEC 22989:2022-07](https://webstore.iec.ch/publication/77839), **AI systems** have been defined by **Subcommittee 42 - 'Artificial Intelligence' (SC 42)** of the **ISO/IEC Joint Technical Committee (JTC 1)** as follows <cite data-cite="ISO_IEC_22989_2022-07">ISO/IEC 22989:2022-07</cite>.
+In the currently published standard [ISO/IEC 22989:2022-07](https://webstore.iec.ch/publication/77839), **AI systems** have been defined by the **Subcommittee 42 - 'Artificial Intelligence' (SC 42)** of the **ISO/IEC Joint Technical Committee (JTC 1)** as follows (see definition 3.1.4 in <cite data-cite="ISO_IEC_22989_2022-07">ISO/IEC 22989:2022-07</cite>).

 The main part of the **definition** describes what an AI system (should) do: